St Mary's Priory Church, Monmouth: The bells

 The precise origins of the bells are unknown but earliest records show that in 1673 the church: ".. paid Robert Marshall for staples and locks and keys and the irons for five bells – £1.2.6".

-When originally installed the bells were in line with the apex of the nave roof and a substantial amount of their sideways thrust, when rung, was absorbed by the roof.
-But the demolition of the church in 1736 meant that this support was lost.
-By 1883 The bells were in need of an overhaul and the bell frame was replaced at a cost of £200.
-Half of this cost was met by the local lodge of Freemasons (who had paraded in full regalia at the opening ceremony of the new Victorian Church on 2 November 1882).

-In 1953 all eight bells were overhauled and re-hung on ball bearings by Gillett & Johnston of Croydon.
-They were rededicated on 1 June 1953.
-In October 1972 the bells were repaired again.
-An appeal by the Mayor of Monmouth raised £4,000 but the problem persisted.
-In 1982, as a result of a £10,000 bequest, the Whitechapel Bell Foundry was commissioned to re-tune and re-hang the bells, at a cost of £22,000, lower down in the tower.
-They were rededicated on 7 November 1982 and are now rung from a platform above the main entrance to the church.
+The bells were repaired and re-hung during the 1880s rebuilding.
+In 1953 they were overhauled and rededicated but tuning issues saw further work in 1972 and 1982.

 The eight current bells are as follows:

 Kelly's Directory of 1901 also mentions ".. a fire bell, recast at the expense of Mr. Job Rees, late captain of the fire brigade."
 The bell, which originally hung on the outside of the tower, and which was originally cast in 1604, is now on display in the entrance porch to the church.